-I have dyspraxia which impacts on my whole body; vision, gut (IBS) and my general motor planning.
-The most obvious when you meet me is how it impacts on my speech (developmental verbal dyspraxia/speech apraxia in the US); if you passed me in the street you wouldn’t see any difference.
-I struggle at times in relation to how my dyspraxia impacts on me physically; especially in terms of tiredness.
-I am on a journey to understand and learn how to manage all aspects of my dyspraxia as it is all inter-linked.
+I have dyspraxia which impacts my whole body; vision, gut (IBS) and general motor planning.
+The most obvious when you meet me is how it affects my speech (developmental verbal dyspraxia/speech apraxia in the US); if you passed me in the street, you wouldn’t see any difference.
+I sometimes struggle with how my dyspraxia impacts me physically, especially regarding tiredness.
+I am on a journey to understand and learn how to manage all aspects of my dyspraxia as it is interlinked.

 What have I learned on my journey about managing dyspraxia?
 Not to tire myself out for a start, I’m over 6 feet tall, which is a good height for someone who apparently had a leaky gut.
 My energy levels drain during the day, so I plan my schedule to better manage them.
 Not going to bed too late.
 Exercise helps me, so I walk the dogs with my family, as being in the open air is relaxing and invigorating.
 I use the Muse brain-sensing headband several times a day as it’s calming and helps me relax; a treadmill helps me relax.
 I’m still doing core strength and arm strengthening exercises.
 My vision therapy programme involves several daily activities.
 These are now part of my life.
 I write a daily plan of my priorities.

 I started this blog for several reasons.
 At first, I wanted to reach out to others with verbal dyspraxia to understand my condition.
 As my journey has progressed, I’ve become interested in a holistic approach, especially in terms of a healthy diet which helps me manage my IBS.
 My progress continues, and I feel it’s important to share with others the strategies that have helped me improve my global dyspraxia and my speech.
 Finally, blogging is fun and communicating online is equal.